 Without buying a few Joy-Con controllers (and a Grip to keep them charged), these games will not work on Switch Lite.
 They can run without extra Joy-Cons, but they’re not exactly playable.
 Certain modes also will be inaccessible in other games.
 You won’t be able to use motion controllers to flick your Poké Ball in Pokémon: Let’s Go, for instance.

 The other major incompatibility with Switch Lite is Nintendo Labo.
-All the sets are designed to fit the original Switch and make use of the Joy-Con controllers, so you will not be able to use the Switch Lite with them.
+The graphics are programmed to fit the original Switch, so the sets don’t look right on the Switch Lite.
+Labo also uses Joy-Con controllers, which aren’t compatible with the Switch Lite.
 That means the VR modes added to The Legend of Zelda: Breath of the Wild and Super Mario Odyssey won’t be available to Switch Lite owners.

 Price and release date